Analytic Modeling of CO Surface-Density Profiles in the M31 Molecular Clouds: Description of the method

-The observational and theoretical profiles of surface density may be compared in non-dimensional units by scaling the observed profile by its peak density and the widths of each profile by their respective half-widths at half-maxima (HWHM).
+where $R_0$ is the truncation radius, $n$ is the number density, $y=0$, and $z$ is coordinate along the line of sight.
+The observations of the GR clouds indicate that in practice, $R_0$ is large compared to the characteristic size of the clouds as measured by their half-width at half-maxima (HWHM).
+The observational and theoretical profiles of surface density may be compared in non-dimensional units by scaling an observed profile by its peak density and its width by its HWHM.

-\citet{Lada2025} define a molecular cloud as a region of higher surface density within an isodensity contour.
-From the set of all contiguous pixels with a surface density greater than a threshold $N_i$,
+\citet{Lada_2025} define a molecular cloud as a region of higher surface density enclosed within an isophote.
+For each isophote or threshold $N_i$, the set of all pixels satisfying